The question of how much data allowance Primordial Radio uses has been asked a few times.

 Your broadband connection, for instance, is almost certainly specified in Megabits per second.
 Long story short, the reason is that the bit is the smallest thing that can be sent, so it’s most accurate to talk about the speed of a connection as bits per second.

 A byte is almost always 8 bits, but some types of communication use extra bits to regulate the transmission, so it’s not always a straight 8 from bits per second to bytes.
 It’s close enough for a ready-reckoner though:

 We need 8 kilobytes of data for one second of audio.
 We can then easily multiply that up.

 28800 / 1024 = 28Mbytes (per hour)

-There are various different systems in use over The Internet, often there are in fact several layers of content and packets.
+There are various different systems in use, often there are several layers of content and packets.
 This means that there is a lot more traffic on The Internet than just the useful data.
-A lot of the traffic has to do with where and how to send the data.

 There is also the problem of packet loss.
 A small amount of data on The Internet just disappears.
 This is actually expected, it was designed that way because it’s easier and more resilient.
 What it does mean however is that a small amount of data has to be sent twice.